 - All jockeys taking part in a race must be scripted in by the Clerk of Scales prior to their race starting.
 A jockey shall be wearing his riding clothing, boots, and jockey shape.
-If any scripts are found on the jockey, they must de-script within 2 minutes or be immediately disqualified.
+If any scripts are found on the jockey, they must de-script.

 - In the event of a crash, a jockey must log in at home and re-script in within 2 minutes.
 If a jockey crashes a second time they will be disqualified from the race.

 - A jockey shall be properly attired for riding in a race, wearing the registered colors authorized by the owner of the horse they are riding.
 Properly attired as follows: Wearing the shape, jockey tag, have their beacons visible and no mesh of any kind.
 Exceptions to this rule: Any specialty race, i.e. the Kaiila race.

 - Each horse starting in a race must be qualified for that race, ready to run, in physical condition to exert its best effort, and entered with the intention to win.

 - Jockeys going to the post in any race shall race their mount to win, shall give their best efforts in the race to their mount and the public, and shall ride their mount out until the finish line is crossed.